 You will need a certain amount of training and certification, however, before you can become a licensed accountant.
 To become certified in your special area of accounting, you need to pass an exam as a Certified Public Accountant (CPA), Certified Internal Auditor (CIA), or Certified Management Accountant (CMA).
-To be eligible to take these exams, you need to meet the degree qualification requirements and have the mandatory amount of practical experience in the accounting field.
+To be eligible for these exams, you need to meet the degree requirements and have the mandatory amount of practical experience in the accounting field.

 Career opportunities with an accounting degree

-- Accountant and Auditor.
-Median salary: $67,190.
-Best Business Jobs ranks this job No. 7.
+- Accountant and Auditor: Median salary: $71,550.
+Job growth: 4%.
+Best Business Jobs rank: No. 13.

-- Financial Analyst.
-Median salary: $80,310.
-Best Business Jobs ranks this at No.15.
+- Financial Analyst: Median salary: $81,590.
+Job growth: 5%.
+Best Business Jobs rank: No.18.

-- Financial Adviser.
-Median salary: $89,160.
-Best Business Jobs ranks this occupation at No. 8.
+- Financial Adviser: Median salary: $87,850.
+Job growth: 4%.
+Best Business Jobs rank: No. 4.

 Skills required for a career in accounting

-- Time management.
 Accountants are constantly working to meet deadlines.
 On top of that, priorities change all the time, and you must be able to manage and re-prioritize them with each new day.
 Time management goes hand in hand with task management.

-- Attention to detail.
 Accountants are expected to be accurate in everything they do, which demands that you pay attention to detail.
 By developing this skill, you will be able to detect discrepancies and identify potential problems.
 This will enable you to be proactive and take steps to prevent a potential calamity.

-- Honesty and integrity.
 It goes without saying that openness is highly valued in the accounting profession.
 Accountants are expected to adhere to the highest ethical standards.
 Your conduct can have a huge impact on all stakeholders in a business, including shareholders, suppliers, and customers.

 Scholarships and grants for accounting students